Semi-Lagrangian schemes for linear and fully non-linear diffusion equations: Discussion

 where $D^2_\xi=\tr[\xi\xi^TD^2]=(\xi \cdot D)^2$ and

 This approximation is monotone by construction and respects the grid.
-In two space dimensions, $a^{\alp,\beta}_k$ can be chosen such that $|a^{\alp,\beta}-a^{\alp,\beta}_k|=O(k^{-2})$ (cf.\ \cite{BOZ}), and then it is easy to see that the consistency error is
+In two space dimensions, $a^{\alp,\beta}_k$ can be chosen such that $|a^{\alp,\beta}-a^{\alp,\beta}_k|=O(k^{-2})$ (cf.\ \cite{BOZ}), and then it is easy to see that the truncation error is

 When $b^{\alp,\beta}\equiv0$, the BZ scheme can be obtained from \eqref{FD} by replacing our $L^{\alp,\beta}_k$ by the above Bonnans-Zidani diffusion approximation.
 This scheme shares many properties with the LISL scheme, it is at most {\em first order accurate} (take $k\sim\dx^{-1/2}$), it has a similar {\em wide and increasing stencil}, and it has a similar {\em good CFL condition} $\dt\leq Ck^2\dx^2$ ($\sim \dx$ when $k\sim\dx^{-1/2}$).
 To understand why the stencil is wide, simply note that $k$ by definition is the stencil length and that the scheme is consistent only if $k\ra\infty$ and $k\dx\ra0$.
 The typical stencil length is $k\sim\dx^{-1/2}$, just as it was for the LISL scheme.